19Sean96/food-to-notion-app/agent-docs/project-structure.md

 -   `api/`: Defines all server-side API routes.
     -   `notion/`: API routes for interacting with the Notion API.
-        -   `database/[databaseId]/...`: API endpoints for fetching and managing Notion databases.
-        -   `pages/[pageId]/...`: API endpoints for fetching and creating Notion pages.
+        -   `database/[databaseId]/ids/route.ts`: Fetches all FDC IDs from a database.
+        -   `database/[databaseId]/pages/route.ts`: Fetches detailed page data for a list of FDC IDs.
+        -   `pages/[pageId]/route.ts`: Updates a specific Notion page.
+        -   `pages/route.ts`: Creates a new Notion page.
     -   `usda/`: API routes for interacting with the USDA FoodData Central API.
         -   `food/[fdcId]/route.ts`: Fetches details for a specific food item by its FDC ID.
         -   `search/route.ts`: Searches for food items in the USDA database.
--   `saved-items/`: A route for displaying items the user has saved.
+-   `saved-items/`: A route for displaying items the user has saved from Notion.
 -   `globals.css`: Global stylesheet for the application.
 -   `layout.tsx`: The root layout component for the entire application.
+Contains the shared `NavigationSidebar` and `Header`.
--   `page.tsx`: The entry point and main page of the application (homepage).
+-   `page.tsx`: The entry point and main page of the application (homepage), responsible for displaying search results.

 ---

 ## `components/` Directory

-This directory contains reusable React components, separated into general components and UI primitives.
+This directory contains reusable React components.

--   `ui/`: Contains UI primitives built with `shadcn/ui` (e.g., `Button.tsx`, `Card.tsx`, `Modal.tsx`).
-These are foundational building blocks for the application's interface.
+-   `ui/`: Contains UI primitives built with `shadcn/ui`.
--   `FoodCard.tsx`: A component to display a single food item's information.
+-   `FoodCard.tsx`: A versatile component to display a single food item's information, either from a new search or from saved Notion data.
--   `FoodResultsList.tsx`: Renders a list of `FoodCard` components based on search results.
 -   `NavigationSidebar.tsx`: The main sidebar for navigating the application.
--   `NotionSetupModal.tsx`: A modal to guide the user through the initial Notion setup process.
+-   `NotionSetupModal.tsx`: A modal to guide the user through the Notion setup process.
--   `providers.tsx`: Wraps the application with context providers (e.g., React Query).
+-   `providers.tsx`: Wraps the application with context providers (e.g., React Query, Toaster).
--   `SearchModal.tsx`: A modal that likely contains the food search functionality.
+-   `SearchModal.tsx`: A modal that contains the food search functionality.
 -   `ServingSizeSelector.tsx`: A component that allows users to select a serving size for a food item.
--   `Header.tsx`: The main application header component that displays the app title, Notion connection status, and quick action buttons for searching foods and managing the database connection.
+-   `Header.tsx`: The main application header component.

 ---